Ghost World (The Vampire Diaries)

-"Ghost World" is the seventh episode of the third season of The CW television series, The Vampire Diaries and the 51st episode of the series overall.
-It originally aired on October 27, 2011.
-The episode was written by Rebecca Sonnenshine and directed by David Jackson.
+"Ghost World" is the seventh episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 51st of the series.
+It aired on The CW on October 27, 2011.
+The episode was written by story editor Rebecca Sonnenshine and directed by David Jackson.

 Plot

 Damon (Ian Somerhalder) wakes up tied up in a chair and with the fire poker sticking out of his chest thinking that Stefan (Paul Wesley) is the one who did this to him.
 When Stefan says that it was not him, Damon is sure that it was Mason (Taylor Kinney) who wants to avenge his death.
 Damon goes to Bonnie (Kat Graham) to inform her about it and asks her to fix it.

 Elena (Nina Dobrev), after reading Stefan’s journals, believes that the only person who can tell her how to help Stefan get his humanity back is his friend Lexi (Arielle Kebbel).
 She asks for Jeremy’s (Steven R. McQueen) help to contact her but Jeremy does not know how to do it since he has never had an emotional connection with her and because of that he does not know how to call her ghost.

 Bonnie hopes that the ghost who haunted Damon was Vicki (Kayla Ewell) but Matt (Zach Roerig) reassures her that Vicki is gone.
 Bonnie realizes that if Mason can physically interact with their world, then every ghost can do it.
 She goes with Caroline (Candice Accola) to the place where she brought Jeremy back to life to cast a spell asking for help.
 While she does it, her grandmother, Sheila (Jasmine Guy), appears.
 After the spell, ghosts not only can interact but also everyone is able to see them in town; Elena can see Anna (Malese Jow), Damon and Alaric (Matt Davis) can see Mason and Stefan can see Lexi.

 Sheila explains to Bonnie that by bringing Jeremy back she cracked the door to the Other Side and the Original Witch took advantage of it.
 The ghosts also did the same and now they can come and go in free will.
 Bonnie has to close the door again and to do it she has to destroy Elena’s necklace, since it is from where the Original Witch draws power.
 They try to find the necklace but they cannot and the girls believe that Anna took it because she does not want to leave Jeremy.